Get free heat pump quotes

 For electricity, it’s mainly the environmental taxes that make it more expensive, despite it being the more environmentally friendly option for customers to use.
 Since electricity uses renewable technology, such as wind and solar, those charges are applied to it instead of to gas.

-However, from October 2022, the government will temporarily suspend environmental levies on residential electricity bills, shifting the cost onto the government instead.
+In October 2022, the government temporarily suspended environmental levies on residential electricity bills, shifting the cost onto the government instead.

-Ofgem states that the price of wholesale energy (both gas and electric) has actually decreased over time – we’re just having to pay for extra things on top.
+Ofgem stated the price of wholesale energy (both gas and electric) has actually decreased over time – we’re just having to pay for extra things on top.
 Check out the chart below to see how the price of gas and electricity has evolved over time:

 Data from Ofgem